cardano-community/guild-operators/docs/Scripts/cntools-changelog.md

 ##### Changed
 - Prometheus metrics used for various functions and now required to run CNTools, enabled by default
-- Allow prereqs.sh to avoid overwriting topology and genesis files.
+- Allow prereqs.sh to avoid overwriting topology and genesis files
+- Delegators previously displayed in `Pool >> Show` now moved to its own menu option This to de-clutter and because it takes time to parse this data from ledger-state
+- stake.cert no longer encrypted in wallet

 #### [5.0.6] - 2020-07-26
 ##### Fixed